Drakwrizz/immortal/README.md

 # immortal
-This is a binary file that when executed, cannot be removed from the computer before a reboot It has no other goal than that.
+This is a binary file that when executed, cannot be removed from the computer before a reboot.<br />
+It has no other goal than that.<br />
 If you find a way to remove it feel free to post a github issue.